dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Retaining Wall

-If building on an incline you may end up with a soil ledge on one side and will need to build a retaining wall to avoid erosion.
+If building on an incline you may end up with a soil ledge on one side and may need to build a retaining wall to avoid erosion.
 You may also want to dig a trench for a french drain on the inside of the retaining wall and filling it with crushed stone.
 This will increase your build time and is not recommended for that reason.

 ### Dig Pier Holes